Artemmkin/infrastructure-as-code-tutorial/docs/06-ansible.md

 # Ansible

 In the previous lab, you used Terraform to implement Infrastructure as Code approach to managing the cloud infrastructure resources.
-Yet, we have another type of tooling to discover and that is **Configuration Management** (CM) tools.
+There is another major type of tooling we need to consider,   and that is **Configuration Management** (CM) tools.

 When talking about CM tools, we can often meet the acronym `CAPS` which stands for Chef, Ansible, Puppet and Saltstack - the most known and commonly used CM tools.
 In this lab, we're going to look at Ansible and see how CM tools can help us improve our operations.